Knitting the Nation

 Calling all crafters, knitters, printmakers, sculptors, art lovers, textile artists and makers of all kinds!
 Join us every few months for a relaxed happy hour of refreshments, history presentations, socializing and crafting.
 Your own projects of all levels and interests welcome.

-Check our Events page or follow our Facebook page and keep an eye out for whenever we announce the next Makers Social!
+Check the Makers Social page or follow our Facebook page and keep an eye out for whenever we announce the next Makers Social!

 Facebook page